A Beginners Guide To Cron Jobs - OSTechNix

 $ crontab -r

-For more details, check man pages.
+21. For cron job detailed usage, check man pages.

 $ man crontab

-At this stage, you might have a basic understanding of what is Crontab and how to create and run a cron job in Unix-like systems.
+At this stage, you might have a basic understanding of what is Crontab and how to create, run and manage cron jobs in Linux and Unix-like systems.

+Now we will learn about some graphical tools which helps us to make the cron job management a lot easier.

 As you can see, scheduling cron jobs is much easier.
-Also there are few web-based crontab syntax generators available to make this job even easier.
-You don’t need to memorize and/or learn crontab syntax.
+Also there are a few web-based crontab syntax generators available to make this job even easier.
+You don't need to memorize and/or learn crontab syntax.

 The following two websites helps you to easily generate a crontab expression based on your inputs.
 Once you generated the line as per your requirement, just copy/paste it in your crontab file.

 Crontab.guru is dedicated website for learning cron jobs examples.
 Just enter your inputs in the site and it will instantly create a crontab syntax in minutes.